aolphn/Blog/Android SMACK 库 升级.md

 Smack 4.1 release highlights include support for XEP-198: Stream Management (SMACK-333) and native support for Android.
 Smack 4.1 obsoletes and is the legitimate successor of aSmack.

 - XMPPConnection is now an interface.
 Use either AbstractXMPPConnection or one of its subclasses as static type when declaring the connection
-- ==SASL authentication was reworked, if you use custom SASL mechanisms then you may have to adopt your code==
+- **SASL authentication was reworked, if you use custom SASL mechanisms then you may have to adopt your code**
 - IQ request handler API added.
 Packet listeners and collectors are no longer able to listen for IQ requests, i.e. IQs of type 'get' or 'set'.
 - XMPPConnection.addPacketListener is deprecated: use either addAsyncPacketListener or addSyncPacketListener and their remove counterparts
 - StringUtils is now to be found as XmppStringUtils in jxmpp-core (which Smack 4.1 automatically pulls in).
 The method names changed a bit, e.g. parseName became parseLocalpart and so on.